celery/celery/docs/userguide/calling.rst

 .. _calling-eta:

-ETA and countdown
+ETA and Countdown
 =================

-The ETA (estimated time of arrival) lets you set a specific date and time that is the earliest time at which your task will be executed. `countdown` is a shortcut to set eta by seconds into the future.
+The ETA (estimated time of arrival) lets you set a specific date and time that is the earliest time at which your task will be executed. `countdown` is a shortcut to set ETA by seconds into the future.

 .. code-block:: pycon